Platformatory/ksql-exercises/README.md

 ## Background

-There are 2 input topics for product and purchase information respectively.
+There are 2 input topics for product(3 partitions) and purchase(6 partitions) information respectively.
 The product information is retreived from a postgres database.
-The purchase information is through a datagen source connector.
+The purchase information is through a datagen source connector with JSON convertor.

 ## Setup